 K9 JoJo is the fourth arson dog in active service in Colorado trained through the State Farm program.
 CDFPC Lead Fire Investigator Tollis and K9 JoJo have scheduled a month-long demonstration tour showcasing JoJo’s exceptional accelerant detection abilities.
 Their first stop is Colorado Springs and other fire agencies following.
 There will be time for interviews and photos along the way.
 The schedule can be found online at dfpc.colorado.gov under the Fire Origin & Cause Investigations page.

 “I am so very proud to be able to bring this valuable resource back to fire and law enforcement agencies across Colorado,” said DFPC Lead Fire Investigator, Dawn Tollis.
 “Jo-Jo is a wonderful dog with amazing capabilities and we are really excited to get out and work with our stakeholders.”

 According to the National Fire Protection Association (NFPA), an estimated 280,000 intentional fires are reported to U.S. fire departments each year, with associated annual losses of 420 civilian deaths, 1,360 civilian injuries, and $1.3 billion in direct property damage.
 The actual number of arson fires and amount of property damage is likely much higher as arson is an underreported crime.
 Arson dogs played a key role in helping to determine the cause of many of these fires.

 For more information about the Arson Dog Program visit the website at www.arsondog.org.

-DFPC's Lead Fire Investigator Tollis and K9 JoJo have scheduled a month-long demonstration tour showcasing JoJo’s exceptional accelerant detection abilities to fire and law enforcement agencies.
+DFPC's Lead Fire Investigator Tollis and K9 JoJo are available upon request to demonstrate JoJo’s exceptional accelerant detection abilities.